Comment and view an alcohol or entertainment licence application

 We must also reject representations based on matters other than the 4 licensing objectives.
 For example, we are not able to consider representations based on planning matters, moral objections and commercial demand or need.

-You can submit your comment to us in writing using one of our online forms available through the public register.
+Submit your comment online through the public register.

-If you are unable to access the online form you may wish to submit a representation in writing to the Licensing Team.
+If you're unable to access the online form you can submit a representation by email to the Licensing Team.

 Your representation must include: